How to Make Gardening With Kids Fun and Easy

 This post contains affiliate links.
 See our disclosure.

-There is something very rewarding about planting vegetables, watching them grow, and enjoying the harvest (however small!).
+There is something very rewarding about a vegetable garden - planting seeds, watching them grow, and, especially, enjoying the harvest (however small!).

-There are lots of ways to garden with kids: plant seeds in a tilled area in the yard; plant seeds indoors; plant seeds in deck pots.
-The project will depend on the time and space available to introduce the activity to your family.
+There are lots of ways to garden with kids.
+The project will depend on the time and space available to introduce the activity, whether to your family or to your kindergarten or preschool class.

 Gardening with kids